huozhi/xml2dom/README.md

 ### About

-This is a non-validating SAX parser for XML written in JAVA.
+This is a non-validating parser for XML written in JAVA.
 Parse XML and output like the DOM readable style.

 Have been not using Java for a while...
 Aha, It's a friendly language.
 And I thought that we should combine the practice of **design pattern** with building applications by pure oritened language such as Java.